bella-tassone/COMP333_HW4/README.md

 #### Additional Feature

 - `User Filter`: We have implemented a user filter on the Home page.
 Upon entering a string in the search bar, a list of all users in the database that match will be shown.
 For instance, if `b` is entered in the search bar, then upon submission both `bella` and `brandon` could be shown as results.
 However, if `be` is entered, then only `bella` would show as a result.
+Similarly, if `bella1` is entered then neither `bella` nor `brandon` would show as results.
+We utilize the SQL `LIKE` operator in order to accomplish this functionality using queries to the database.
 Click on any user given in the search results to see their personal ratings list.

 Developers🧑‍🔬:
 Bella Tassone and Nate Levinson